umr-ds/pyserval/README.md

 # Python client for the serval-dna REST-interface

-Provides a client to interact with serval-dna's REST-interface natively in python
+Provides a client to interact with serval-dna's REST-interface in python

 ## Functionality

-The following functionality is implemented:
+The following REST-functionality is supported:

-- Serval Keyring
+- Keyring
 - Rhizome
 - MeshMS
 - MeshMB
 - Route

-For documentation on the specific enpoints, please consult [The serval-dna socumentation](https://github.com/servalproject/serval-dna/blob/development/doc/REST-API.md)
+For documentation on the specific endpoints, please consult [The serval-dna documentation](https://github.com/servalproject/serval-dna/blob/development/doc/REST-API.md)

 ## Dependencies

 This code should run on both Python 2.7 and 3.4+

-The only external (runtime-)dependency is [requests](https://github.com/requests/requests)
+The only external runtime-dependency is [requests](https://github.com/requests/requests).
+This should be automatically installed by pip based on the package metadata.

 Development dependencies are the following:

 Automatic format checking is done using [black](https://github.com/ambv/black) and [pre-commit](https://github.com/pre-commit/pre-commit).

-In order to run the tests, you will need [hypothesis](https://github.com/HypothesisWorks/hypothesis-python) and [pytest](https://github.com/pytest-dev/pytest), as well as [pytest-cov](https://github.com/pytest-dev/pytest-cov) for coverage-reports.
+In order to run the tests, you will need [hypothesis](https://github.com/HypothesisWorks/hypothesis-python), [pytest](https://github.com/pytest-dev/pytest), and [pytest-cov](https://github.com/pytest-dev/pytest-cov) for coverage-reports.

+To install all dependencies (both runtime and development/testing) run `pip install -r requirements.txt`

 ## Installation